The ‘secret fame’ of Peter Hujar

 While his work was eclipsed in his lifetime by that of Robert Mapplethorpe, Hujar seemed to favour working in relative obscurity.
 According to his friend Steve Turtell, Hujar once said, ‘I want to be discussed in hushed tones.
 When people talk about me, I want them to be whispering.’

 The past 15 years have seen a steady rise in the value of Hujar’s work.
 Today there is an increasing appreciation of the fact that his prints provide an invaluable contribution to our understanding of the art, fashion, experimentation and collaboration that flourished in downtown New York in the early 1980s.

-Reflecting this mounting interest, Peter Hujar: Speed of Life — the first major retrospective dedicated to Hujar’s work — is currently on view at the Morgan Library & Museum in New York, until May 2018.
-Featuring some 140 works, the exhibition coincides with a major acquisition by the Morgan that saw 100 photographs and thousands of contact sheets by Hujar added to its permanent collection.
+Reflecting this mounting interest, Peter Hujar: Speed of Life — the first major retrospective dedicated to Hujar’s work — was staged at the Morgan Library & Museum in New York from January through to May 2018.
+Featuring some 140 works, the exhibition coincided with a major acquisition by the Morgan that saw 100 photographs and thousands of contact sheets by Hujar added to its permanent collection.

 The 1980s was a horrific decade for New York City’s artistic community, which saw so many of its members lost to the AIDS epidemic.
 Hujar’s life ended abruptly in 1987 at the age of 53.
 Diagnosed with AIDS in January of that year, he died in November, surrounded by his friends.